ontodev/robot/README.md

 The core ROBOT operations are written in plain Java code, and can be used from any language that uses the Java Virtual Machine.
 The command-line tool is both built on top of the library of operations.
 You can add use these operations in your own code, or add new operations written in any JVM language.

+You can [download](http://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/) the latest `robot.jar` file to include in your projects.

 ### Java

 The library provides a number of Operation classes for manipulating ontologies.
-The `IOHelper` class contains convenient static methods for loading and saving ontologies, and for loading sets of term IRIs.
+The `IOHelper` class contains convenient methods for loading and saving ontologies, and for loading sets of term IRIs.
 Here's an example of extracting a "core" subset from an ontology:

     IOHelper ioHelper = new IOHelper();
     OWLOntology full = ioHelper.loadOntology("ontology.owl");